rocky-jaiswal/my_blogs/source/2017-04-05-kubernetes_elk.html.markdown

 ## Step 1 - Setup new AWS VPC

 This is actually an optional step, but I do this to have complete control on the cluster.
-This step creates an AWS VPC in a specific region (e.g. eu-central-1) with two subets - 1 Public and 1 Private.
+This step creates an AWS VPC in a specific region (e.g. eu-central-1) with two subnets - 1 Public and 1 Private.
 The public subnet is reachable from the internet and the private subnet is erm.. private, it can call out to the internet but is inaccessible directly from outside (thus making is more secure).

 Using my ansible-script [https://github.com/rocky-jaiswal/ansible-aws-vpc](https://github.com/rocky-jaiswal/ansible-aws-vpc) this whole setup is a matter of filling in entries in a YAML file and running a shell script.

 The most important thing is to check the VPC + subnet ids and the tags of the subnets and routing tables.
 The tag KubernetesCluster => Cluster Name (e.g. k8-0405.rockyj.de) should be present on subnets and routing tables.
-The script will automatically do the tagging for you.
+The Ansible script will automatically do this tagging for you.

 ## Step 2 - Setup kops